novaknole/AragonDoc/HolyShit.md

 npx buidler compile && npx buidler publish major --contract 0x282d6bf70d08bc02781631678111e772994a3d79 --network mumbai --ipfs-api-url https://ipfs.infura.io:5001`
 ```

 And we got the company template as well.

+# Some Learnings

+### Template Stuff

+* Aragon Client has templates(company, membership, reputation, e.t.c)..
+They are located in dao-templates repository.
+ They consist of arapp.json, manifest.json, their respective contract. for Company, it's CompanyTemplate.sol, for reputation, it's ReputationTemplate.sol.
+Steps that need to be done..
+Let's take company template as an example.
+  * we deploy the company's directory to the ipfs. = ipfsHash (This deploys `artifact.json, manifest.json, code.sol` . `CompanyTemplate.sol` becomes `code.sol`.  `arapp.json` becomes `artifact.json`)
+  * we deploy `CompanyTemplate.sol` = contractAddress
+  * When we deploy the template for the first time, It creates a `Repo` contract for it through `RepoRegistry` contract's `newRepoWithVersion` function. `newRepoWithVersion` expects these arguments: `company-template.aragonpm.eth`, [1.0.0], `contractAddress`, `contentURI(ipfsHash)`.
+  * `Repo` is basically where it contains all the versions of contract and ipfs stuff for these templates.
+If we wanna update the template, we update it, publish it to `Repo`'s `newVersion` function.
+And client then can fetch the latest `contractAddress` and `ipfs` stuff.
+  * After the `Repo` contract address is created, it stores this Repo address on the ENS registry with the key of template `company-template.aragonpm.eth`.

+  Now when the client needs the companyTemplate contract, it calls ENS first with the key `company-template.aragonpm.eth` to get the repo address.
+When it has the repoAddress, it calls getLatest() on this repoAddress, and we get [1.0.0, contractAddress, ipfsHash]. if we updated the version, for sure
+we would get different than 1.0.0.

+**NOTE** Aragon Deploys those templates.
+Users don't need to deploy them...

+### Aragon App

+  Each template needs some apps(voting, finance, and many more.), otherwise, it's a template, and nothing more.
+Now,  we also need to be doingthe same kind of deployments for these apps.

+* Each app has its own name(voting.aragonpm.eth, finance.aragonpm.eth, .e.t.c) These apps are located in Aragon apps.
+* They are registered on ENS with their name and corresponding address is the repo addresses.
+They have their own repo contract. https://github.com/aragon/apm/blob/0d68cd2bf4e4e22c8871614b93a87e82e7586515/contracts/apm/Repo.sol.
+Repo contract for each one of the app is created by the app developer itself.
+Users don't deploy this repo address.
+Client just fetches the corresponding version
+* If we update the contract on an app, we have to pass `major` in buidler publish.
+When this all happens, the UI on client will still use the old version.
+If we want it to use new versions, we go to client and upgrade app from there which causes new action to be performed and it needs voting to be passed.
+If we don't update contract and just UI on an app, we publish it with `minor/patch` and if that happens, UI is going to reflect it automatically.